Kennylin-0428/progress-storage-system/README.md

 # PSI
-This an east PIS System use PHP and MySQL
+This an easy PIS System use PHP and MySQL